 Oxford defines sustainability as the use of natural products and energy in a way that doesn’t harm the environment.
 Brundtland Report states it as “Development that meets the present’s needs without compromising future generations’ ability to meet their own needs.”
 The concept of sustainability has its origin dating back to the 18th century but has become a mandatory language to be practiced, especially in the development guild and building industry.
-Today, sustainable living revolves around Air, Water, Food, Shelter, Energy, and Power.
+Today, sustainable built environment revolves around Air, Water, Food, Shelter, Energy, and Power.
 And the aspects through which they are achieved are Rejection or positive buying, Reduction, Reuse, Recycle, and Regeneration.
 The key to architectural sustainability is to be sensitive enough to cause minimum damage to natural ecology.

 Sustainability as a concept is needed to be discussed, taught, and practiced because now we are in the times of depleting ecology.
 There are ways to practice this language, but possible only if the designers are sensitive about its significance.
 Sustainability has indicators, i.e., Economic, Environmental, and Social.
 But the concept of sustainability is misinterpreted as a green factor, which is only one of the many aspects.
 The social sustainability that can be indicated qualitatively through livability is ignored.